Street art in the north of Paris

 18th arrondissement

-Several works located around Stalingrad metro station are well worth a look, like this gigantic fresco at 238 boulevard de la Villette by Lazoo.
-Opposite, at 249 boulevard de la Villette, don't miss the man with the ram’s head.
-This is one of the few works still visible by Bilal Berreni, better known as Zoo Project.
+Around the Stalingrad metro station, there are several spots worth checking out, such as this gigantic mural located at 238 Boulevard de la Villette, created by Lazoo.
+Opposite, at 249 Boulevard de la Villette, don't miss the man with the ram's head.
+It is one of the few works still visible by Bilal Berreni, better known as Zoo Project.

-The banks of the Villette basin are home to some twenty works created during FestiWall - a Parisian celebration of urban culture created in 2016.
-On the quai de la Loire and quai de la Marne, admire works by Moyoshi, Jo Di Bona, JBC, Daco and others.
+The banks of the Bassin de la Villette are home to around twenty works created during FestiWall, a Parisian urban culture festival created in 2016.
+On the Quai de la Loire and the Quai de la Marne, you can see creations by Moyoshi, Jo Di Bona, JBC, Daco and others.

-At 39 quai de la Loire, don’t miss the Pavillon des Canaux, an old lockkeeper’s house now transformed into a café-restaurant, which is regularly used as a backdrop for colourful frescoes.
-Just a stone's throw from rue Henri-Noguères, discover a 96-metre-long street art wall that regularly features new works.
+Don't miss the Pavillon des Canaux at 39 Quai de la Loire, a former lock keeper's house converted into a café-restaurant, which regularly lends its façade for colourful murals.
+A stone's throw away, on Rue Henri-Noguères, discover a 96-metre-long street art wall that regularly welcomes new creations.

-The De l'Art à l'Ourcq tour is an urban artistic itinerary stretching from the Rotonde de la Villette to Aulnay-sous-Bois, across several districts of Seine-Saint-Denis.
-Discover some thirty works - collages, stencils, installations, and more - along the way.
-Every possible surface has been turned into a work of art, from telephone booths to electrical cabinets to bridge pillars.
-You can do this tour on foot, by bicycle, by river shuttle or as part of a guided tour, in the company of a street art specialist.
+The De l'Art à l'Ourcq route is an urban art trail stretching from the Rotonde de la Villette to Aulnay-sous-Bois and passing through several towns in Seine-Saint-Denis.
+Around thirty works (collages, stencils, installations, etc.) can be discovered along the way.
+Art is displayed on all kinds of media, from telephone booths to electrical cabinets and bridge pillars.
+The route can be explored on foot, by bike, by river shuttle or on a guided tour with a street art specialist.

 Pantin

-The Magasins Généraux in Pantin was a showcase for the best of graffiti art in the 2000s.
-Moored in the Ourcq Canal, this gigantic concrete liner was a meeting place for graffiti artists from the world over.
-In 2012, the building inspired the PoDaMa collective to create a giant fresco as part of the Édifice project.
-The following year, in 2013, for JR's Inside Out initiative, 300 black-and-white portraits were displayed along the Ourcq Canal.
-De l'Art à l'Ourcq took up the reins in 2014.
+In Pantin, the Magasins Généraux brought together the cream of graffiti artists in the 2000s.
+Moored on the Canal de l'Ourcq, this gigantic concrete ship was a meeting place for graffiti artists from all over the world.
+In 2012, as part of the Édifice project, the PoDaMa collective came to create a monumental mural.
+The following year, in 2013, as part of JR's Inside Out project, 300 black and white portraits were scattered along the Ourcq Canal.
+And since 2014, De l'Art à l'Ourcq has taken over.

 More ideas